 Linked blocks improve storage management by allowing elements in a single HDF file to be noncontiguous.
 The routines listed here operate on linked blocks The first list indicates the public routines that are available to users and applications; the second list indicates the private routines that are used internally by the library.

-HLcreate Creates a new linked-block special data element

-HDingblockinfo Returns information about linked blocks
+HLcreate Creates a new linked-block special data element HLconvert Converts an AID into a linked-block element HDingblocki nfoReturns information about linked blocks